roadiz/docs/extension/extending_roadiz.rst

 Extending Roadiz
 ================

-It's time to see how to extend Roadiz!
+It is time to see how to extend Roadiz!
 As you read in Roadiz :ref:`philosophy` part, we won’t ship "plugin" or "module" like others CMS.
-But you will be able to add lots of features using the really part that matters: Themes!
+But you will be able to add of lot of features using the part that really matters: Themes!

 Theme powered CMS
 -----------------